Olise756/aws-bootcamp-cruddur-2023/journal/week3.md

   }
 });
 ```
-### proceeded in configuring and updating profile, signin, signup confirmation and recovery pages
+### proceeded in configuring debugging and updating the rofile, signin, signup confirmation and recovery pages

 ![Signin_error](assets/error%20respose.JPG)